 I'm actually not afraid of paranormal activity as much as I'm afraid of the non-paranormal.
 What's so interesting about "Evil" is how it leads us to question everything.
 Is the thing the question or not?
 Not everything turns out to be paranormal, and it's often the diabolical things that are non-paranormal that are often way more terrifying.

 One of the most terrifying episodes was in season one, where one of the satanic boys was trying to kill his baby sister.
-It didn't really have to do with anything about ghouls, or goblins, or demons; it was about exploring things in our culture and our city.
-In season two, which hasn't come out yet, we have episodes that deal with police shootings and episodes that tie into the violence that we're dealing with in our three-dimensional world.
+It didn't really have to do with anything about ghouls, goblins, or demons; it was about exploring things in our culture and our city.
+In season two, which hasn't come out yet, we have episodes dealing with police shootings and episodes that tie into the violence we're dealing with in our three-dimensional world.